 11. Decorate the Common Areas

 Decorating is a fun way to pull a party together and you don’t have to break the bank to do it.
 Not into party decorations?
 Put someone else in charge instead of having them bring a side dish.
-Start with centerpieces, and then work your way around the common spaces of the party.
-Lately, I have been focusing on centerpieces, a place to take photos, drink station, dessert station, entrance, and gift area.
+Start with centerpieces, and then work your way around the common spaces of the party like the living room and dining room.
+Lately, I have been focusing on centerpieces, photo booth (aka just a designated place to take photos), drink station, dessert station, entrance, and gift area.
 That may be too many for you and that is TOTALLY okay.
+Just focus on a few simple table settings or nice linens if you find decor overwhelming.
 Decorating is my favorite part, so I love all the tiny details.
 Another tip I learned is to not buy decorations unless you already have a plan of where it will go.

 12. When to Clean